Want to learn about commodities trading, or how to invest in commodities? Start with this overview.

-Commodity markets may conjure a freewheeling world of high rollers living hard and taking outsized risks, and there’s some historical truth in that image.
+Commodity markets may conjure an image of freewheeling world of high rollers living hard and taking outsize risks, and there’s some historical truth in that image.
 But in a sense, all investors—whether big, small, or in between—participate in the commodity markets.
 If today, for example, you ate breakfast, made a cup of coffee, adjusted your thermostat, or filled your gas tank, guess what?
 You’re already a commodities “player.”

-Commodities affect our lives every day, in other words.
-So, just what is a “commodity,” and how does commodities trading work?
-How do I “invest” in commodities?
-The following offers a brief introduction to commodities and a few pointers for investors.
+Commodities affect our lives every day.
+So, just what is a commodity, and how does commodities trading work?
+How does someone “invest” in commodities?
+Here’s a brief introduction, including a commodity definition and few pointers for investors.

 Simply defined, commodities are raw or unprocessed materials that can be bought or sold and are used to make something else that eventually is consumed.
-For trading purposes, a given commodity typically is interchangeable—one bushel of corn is considered pretty much the same as any other.
-Many commodities are pulled from deep underground or plucked from right on top of the ground.
+For trading purposes, a given commodity typically is interchangeable, or fungible—one bushel of corn is considered pretty much the same as any other.
+Commodity examples include those that are pulled from deep underground or plucked from right on top of the ground.

 There are two broad types of commodity market participants: